MariiaZhytnikova/Philo/Readme.md

 	./philo 4 410 200 200 10
 	./philo 4 410 200 200 15

-Each philosopher will have a chance to eat at least once / No one should die bonus (all forks in the middle of the table)
+Each philosopher will have a chance to eat at least once

 	./philo 5 210 100 100